flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

        $ dapr uninstall --kubernetes
        ```

-    3. To uninstall OSM, run
+    3. To uninstall osm-edge, run

        ```console
        $ osm uninstall mesh
        ```

-    4. To remove OSM's cluster wide resources after uninstallation, run the following command.
+    4. To remove osm-edge's cluster wide resources after uninstallation, run the following command.
 See the [uninstall guide](/docs/guides/uninstall/) for more context and information.

        ```console
        $ osm uninstall mesh --delete-cluster-wide-resources